JuliaIPU/IPUToolkit.jl/docs/src/index.md

 !!! warning "Disclaimer"

     This effort is not officially endorsed by Graphcore, although we gracefully received help through the public Graphcore support channels.
-    This is package is currently a proof-of-concept, not suited for production usage.
+    This package is currently a proof-of-concept, not suited for production usage.
 	Its API may be subject to frequent development and breaking changes.

 ## Requirements